edizucar/adversarially-training-transformers/README.md

 #### Dataset Configuration
 - `dataset`: Training dataset ('tiny_stories')
-- `gradient_accumulation_steps`: Number of steps to accumulate gradients
+- `gradient_accumulation_steps`: Number of steps to accumulate gradients (reffered to as phi in the paper)
 - `batch_size`: Number of samples per batch
 - `block_size`: Context length for sequence modeling